1 Year Foundation Course in Performing Arts

 Wednesdays are 'Workshop Days'; visiting faculty and industry professionals hone our students' technique, teach new skills and/or dance styles and offer our students a wider experience of professional choreography and technical requirements.
 We are proud of our highly qualified and varied faculty, enabling our students to forge important professional connections and gain insight into the theatrical world.
 They will gain knowledge of the performing arts as a performer, manager, technician and teacher for the theatre, television and film industries.

-Our curriculum also ensures that students are taught key employment skills; students are coached in audition technique, film and video work, voice-overs, green screen, CVs, show reels, digital and social media skills, funding and professional bodies such as Equity, employment contracts and even tax, insurance and accountancy.
+Our curriculum ensures students are taught key employment skills; students are coached in audition technique, film and video work, voice-overs, green screen, CVs, show reels, digital and social media skills, funding and professional bodies such as Equity, employment contracts and even tax, insurance and accountancy.

 Students on the 1 year Foundation Course will have many varied opportunities to perform, including:

-Music and Drama Concert.
+Music and Drama Concert;

-Own Choreographic Competition.
+Own Choreographic Competition;

-Local Fringe Festival opportunities.
+Local Fringe Festival opportunities;